dptools/dpdash/README-PNL.md

 **Note**: The developers use a reverse proxy to serve the production DPdash instance, and thus we have set the following to `true` by default.
 If you do not use a reverse proxy and want stricter security settings, you may set it to `false` or remove it altogether:

     ${state}/dpdash/configs/dashboard/config.js: config.session.proxy = true;

+### Unmount

+If a DPdash instance is preventing unmounting of a directory, the first thing to do is to [quit](https://github.com/AMP-SCZ/dpdash/blob/pnl-devel/README-PNL.md#quit) that instance and associated processes.
+If you are still unable to unmount, follow the steps below to unmount successfully:

+    [root@rc-predict /]# umount -f /data1/predict1
+    umount: /data/predict: target is busy.
+            (In some cases useful info about processes that use the device is found by lsof(8) or fuser(1))

+    [root@rc-predict /]# losetup -a
+    /dev/loop0: [0046]:687782509 (/data1/predict1/dpdash-ben-0611.sif), offset 49152, sizelimit 721276928

+    [root@rc-predict /]# fuser -c /dev/loop0
+    /dev/loop0:          95468m

+    [root@rc-predict /]# kill -9 95468
+    [root@rc-predict /]# umount -f /data1/predict1